Welcome!

-Learn more about my research or see my publications!
+👉 Learn more about my research or explore my publications and talks!

 Ph.D.
 Biology (2025), Florida International University, Miami, FL